-Facade of Vlora Palace of Sport
+Façade of Vlora Palace of Sport

-Facade of Vlora Palace of Sport
+See also; The mosaics of the Vlora Palace of Sport

-The bas reliefs and mosaics of the Vlora Palace of Sport
+The bas reliefs of the Vlora Palace of Sport

 Although they are being neglected, and sometimes need dedication and determination to view them, there are still a number of artistic works from the Socialist period on many of what would have been public buildings.
-The most impressive (and becoming one of the most neglected) is the grand mosaic on the facade of the National Historical Museum in Tirana.
+The most impressive (and becoming one of the most neglected) is the grand mosaic on the façade of the National Historical Museum in Tirana.
 Another example, which can easily be missed, is the bas-relief on both the north and south sides of the Palace of Sport in the town of Vlora.
 Even more easily missed are the two interior mosaics on either side of what would have been, in the past, the main entrance to this sports centre.

 The Palace of Sport (now the home of the town’s basket ball team, Flamurtari – the same name as the football team whose home ground is in the long-established stadium less than a hundred meters from the hall) is located at the bottom end of Rruga Sadiki Zotaj, the main street running from north to south through the town, at Sheshi Pavarësia (Independence Square).
-Although the facade, and the square in front of it, has had some cosmetic work done in recent years the money seems to have run out for any further modernisation of the interior of the main entrance.
+Although the façade, and the square in front of it, has had some cosmetic work done in recent years the money seems to have run out for any further modernisation of the interior of the main entrance.
 For this reason, to the casual visitor, the building looks abandoned – like so many public buildings dating from the 1970s and 80s – with graffiti scaring the white paint work and entrance to the court is now at the back of the building.

 Flamurtari signifies ‘flag bearer’, not in the personal sense but in the figurative sense.
 Vlora ‘prides’ itself as being the town where formal independence was declared in 1912, hence the very large monument to the event at the northern end of the main street.
 So it’s the town that is the standard-bearer.
 This was emphasised during the time of Socialism but now gets formal acceptance by most of the so-called ‘democratic’ political parties whilst they preside over the very real giving away of that very independence so hard-fought for.
 For the workers and peasants the day of true independence was achieved on 29th November, 1944, when the Fascists were defeated throughout the country.
-That celebration is now sidelined and ignored by the bourgeois parties as it would mean a recognition of the role of the Communist Partisans in the National Liberation War.
+That celebration is now side-lined and ignored by the bourgeois parties as it would mean a recognition of the role of the Communist Partisans in the National Liberation War.

 Southern Bas Relief